 After finally getting rid, we now use Vosene Kids 3 in 1 conditioning shampoo.
 It has tea tree oil and lemon eucalyptus, which are a big lice deterrent.
 We follow up with the leave in Vosene Kids Conditioning Defence Spray, which as well as being a repellent has the bonus of detangling the hair.

-The post Nits nightmare – which treatments work best appeared first on The Parent Social.
+The post Nits nightmare – which treatments work best for nits and head lice appeared first on The Parent Social.

 ]]>